eHonnef/afk-clicker/README.md

 ## Windows Requirements

+Python 3 (tested with 3.12.0)
+- For libraries check the file `requirements.txt` or run the command `pip install -r requirements.txt`.

+### Legacy

-Python 3 (tested with 3.7).
+- Python 3 (tested with 3.7).
-For libraries check the file `requirements.txt` or run the command `pip install -r requirements.txt`.
+- For libraries check the file `requirements.txt` or run the command `pip install -r requirements.txt`.
+    - Maybe you need an extra lib called `win32gui>=221.6`, could not test using python 3.7.

 ## Linux Usage